abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

 - A self-contained unit of program code designed to accomplish a particular task.

-- Sythax rules define the structure of a function and how it can be used.
+- Syntax rules define the structure of a function and how it can be used.

 - A function in C is the same as subroutines or procedures in other programming languages.